an-anime-team/docs/content/en/docs/installation/distro-specific/rpm/fedora-rawhide.md

 ## OBS package

-Our launchers are packaged on the [OBS](https://build.opensuse.org/), you have to add their repository with dnf:
+Our launchers are packaged on the [OBS](https://build.opensuse.org/), you have to add the repository with dnf:
 ```sh
 sudo dnf config-manager --add-repo https://download.opensuse.org/repositories/home:Maroxy:AAT-Apps/Fedora_Rawhide/home:Maroxy:AAT-Apps.repo
 ```

-and then install one:
+and then install them:
 ```sh
 sudo dnf install an-anime-game-launcher
 ```